A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Magnetic Schr odinger operators

 Now let $L_{v,\theta}$ be the self-adjoint semi-bounded operator associated with the closure of $Q^{(c)}_{v,\theta}$.
 By Theorem \ref{operator}, $L_{v,\theta}$ is a restriction of $\ow{L}_{v,\theta}$, satisfying $D(L_{v,\theta}) \subseteq D(L_{\rm max})$.
 Therefore, it suffices to show the other inclusion.
 Let $u \in D(L_{\rm max})$ be given and let $w = (L_{v,\theta}-\lambda)^{-1}(\ow{L}_{v,\theta} - \lambda)u \in D(L_{v,\theta}).$ We obtain $(\ow{L}_{v,\theta}-\lambda)(w-u) = 0,$ which implies $u = w\in D(L_{v,\theta})$ by our assumptions. \end{proof}

-Now, the first criterion for uniqueness is based on a result from \cite{KL} for $\theta=0$, which was generalized to locally finite magnetic operators in \cite{Gol}.
-The result below stands somewhat skew to the one of \cite{Gol}, as there no assumption on the semi-boundedness of the quadratic form is made, where we do not assume local finiteness.
+The first criterion for uniqueness is based on a result from \cite{KL} for $\theta=0$.
+This was later generalized to locally finite magnetic operators in \cite{Gol}.
+The result below stands somewhat skew to the one of \cite{Gol}: In \cite{Gol} no assumption on the semi-boundedness of the quadratic form is made, whereas we do not assume local finiteness.

 \begin{thm} \emph{(Uniqueness - measure space criterion)} Assume that for some $\al\in\R$ and all infinite paths $(x_{n})^{\infty}_{n=0}$ one has